The University Career Center is committed to protecting the privacy of your personal information.

 fashion this information to any other organization.

-The Academic & Career Advising Center may conduct searches on resumes and candidate profiles to notify candidates of educational or employment opportunities through email communications.
+The University Career Center may conduct searches on resumes and candidate profiles to notify candidates of educational or employment opportunities through email communications.
 By entering data into the Center's NACElink system (CareerConnect), students and alumni may have data included in aggregate reports used for evaluation of employment activities, educational programs, reports developed for institutional studies, and salary surveys.
 NACElink cannot use or sell individual candidate data.
 Unlike commercial vendors, NACElink staff cannot look at individual candidate data.

-Longwood University's Academic & Career Advising Center will collect information from employers utilizing the NACElink site.
+Longwood University's Career Center will collect information from employers utilizing the NACElink site.
 This information includes contact information (such as your phone number or e-mail address), unique identifiers (such as your NACE membership or account numbers, or password to NACElink Network); and financial information (such as a credit card number), and demographic information (for example, location, type of organization, size of organization).
 Any financial information collected will be used only to bill your organization for fees associated with multi-school listings or other NACElink Network services.
 NACE has a contract with VeriSign to verify credit card numbers.
 Your credit card information will be deleted as soon as the transaction is completed and will not be stored on NACE's or DirectEmployers' servers.
 You will need to re-enter that information each time there is a new financial transaction.

 Updating Account Information